Instructor introduction

 Preparing for the breakouts (in the main room)

-As an instructor, you need to clearly define what the tasks of each breakout session is (even if it is just “explore and discuss”).
+As an instructor, you need to clearly define what the tasks of each exercise session is (even if it is just “explore and discuss”).
 Online courses need more “meta talk” about how you expect things to go, since it’s not as easy to read the room or fill in expectations later (distractions, hard to communicate to breakout rooms after opened).

 Clearly say what the tasks of the breakout session will be.